ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/what-are-commands.markdown

 ##Working with multiple file systems

 By default file commands are executed against the `DefaultFileSystem` configured in the `FilesStore`.
 However, you can perform the command actions on another existing file system.
-Note that this file system may requite different credentials.
+Note that this file system may require different credentials.
 Take a look at the example:

 {CODE commands_different_fs@FileSystem\ClientApi\Commands\WhatAreCommands.cs /}